vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/28_THE_PHILOSOPHY_OF_THE_UPANISADS/09_The_Four_States_of_the_Soul.md

 [Part V

-something which does not perish, which, therefore, is without beginning and without end, and as the essential element in man we find all activities resolved ultimately into Prāņa on their cessation.
+something which does not perish, which, therefore, is without beginning and without end, and as the essential element in man we find all activities resolved ultimately into Prāṇa on their cessation.
 On a higher level of thought we have the concept Prajña, intelligence, substituted for the breath, in recognition of the psychic side of man and of the fact that it is consciousness or intelligence which is aware of breath and of all man's life, and in it also all else is resolved.
 Advancing still further on the path of abstraction, we attain the concept of the Atman as that which knows, without possessing any empiric object, suggested inevitably by the condition attained in deep dreamless sleep.
 The identity of such an Atman with the Brahman is obviously an easy step, and this may well have been a factor in achieving the identification.
 Obviously also the tendency to attain the unity in question by means of artificial pro- cesses of mental suppression arises immediately from the desire to imitate artificially the condition achieved in deep sleep, but under natural conditions inevitably only for a limited period, and subject to the possibility of dreams.

 1